oracle-livelabs/apex/event-mangement/4-ui-apex-assistant/4-ui-apex-assistant.md

         Click **OK** to close the dialog.

     >Note: Page number may vary depending on your application.
-Select the form page to edit the events.
+Select the form page used to edit events.

     !["Click App Builder"](images/title-link.png "")